Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Properties of Multivariate Gaussian and Student's t Distributions

 Denote a $d$-dimensional real valued vector by $y$.
 It is well known that the density function of a $d$-dimensional Gaussian distribution with mean $\mu$ and covariance matrix $\Sigma$ is

-Similarly to \cite{Meitz+Preve+Saikkonen:2021} but differing from the standard form, we parametrize the Student's $t$-distribution using its covariance matrix as a parameter together with the mean and the degrees of freedom.
-The density function of such a $d$-dimensional $t$-distribution with mean $\mu$, covariance matrix $\Sigma$, and $\nu>2$ degrees of freedom is \citep[see, e.g., Appendix A in][]{Meitz+Preve+Saikkonen:2021}
+Similarly to \cite{Virolainen:2022} and \cite{Meitz+Preve+Saikkonen:2023}, we parametrize the Student's $t$-distribution using its covariance matrix as a parameter together with the mean and the degrees of freedom.
+The density function of such a $d$-dimensional $t$-distribution with mean $\mu$, covariance matrix $\Sigma$, and $\nu>2$ degrees of freedom is \citep[see, e.g., Appendix A in][]{Meitz+Preve+Saikkonen:2023}

 where

 and $\Gamma\left(\cdot\right)$ is the gamma function.
 We assume that the covariance matrix $\Sigma$ is positive definite for both distributions.

 Consider a partition $X=(X_1,X_2)$ of either Gaussian or $t$-distributed (with $\nu$ degrees of freedom) random vector $X$ such that $X_1$ has dimension $(d_1\times1)$ and $X_2$ has dimension $(d_2\times1)$.
 Consider also a corresponding partition of the mean vector $\mu=(\mu_1,\mu_2)$ and the covariance matrix